Milkshiift/GoofCord/README.md

 - **:chart_with_upwards_trend: Fast and Performant**: Glide through your chats with GoofCord's superior speed and responsiveness compared to the official client.
 - **:bookmark: Standalone**: GoofCord is a standalone client, not reliant on the original Discord client in any way.
 - **:electric_plug: Plugins & Themes support**: Easily use client mods like [Vencord](https://github.com/Vendicated/Vencord) or [Shelter](https://github.com/uwu/shelter) for a world of plugins and themes.
-- **☁️ Cloud Sync**: Sync your settings and plugins across devices with GoofCord's cloud sync feature.
+- **☁️ Cloud Sync**: Sync your settings across devices with GoofCord's cloud sync feature.
 - **🐧 Linux support**: Seamless screensharing with audio and native Wayland support on Linux.
 See FAQ for details.

 ## Ready to Dive In?